September 26, 2022 by Simeon Hermann

 separation of the original image (left) into reflectance (middle) and illumination (right)

-But it’s not always as easy as that.
-This is due to the following two reasons: On the one hand, the illumination artifacts to be removed are not always smooth and large-scaled.
+But it is not always that easy due to the following reasons: On the one hand, the illumination artifacts to be removed are not always smooth and large-scaled.
 Common exceptions are strong shadows with distinct edges or small shaded areas resulting from wrinkles in the paper.
-On the other hand, documents cannot always be reduced to text alone.
-They might contain any kind of illustrations as well.
-The possibilities of their look, shape or size are virtually unlimited.

 In these cases, our simple foreground removing methods would have the following effects: For the illumination estimation some illumination artifacts like the ones just mentioned may be falsely removed while bigger printed content as illustrations may remain in the estimated illumination.
 Conversely, for the illumination correction this means that the mentioned illumination artifacts will not be removed while illustrations are tried to be removed resulting in their impairment.